uala/restore-s3-data/README.md

 Small image based on `leen15/aws-cli` used to restore a backup from a specific bucket.
 It searches for the last backup in a path and download it in a specific local folder.
-The local folder has to be mounted if you want to use the
+The local folder has to be mounted if you want to use the extracted data in a volume.

 Mandatory environment variables: